desgua/fzfclipboardmanager/README.md

 # fzfclipboardmanager
 Fast and lightweight clipboard manager

 - Everything that once got on Clipboard is kept (aka clipboard persistence.
-Withoug a clipboard manager, sometimes a program close and what was copied to clipboard gets lost. fzfclipboard manager prevents that from happening, keeping the clipboard always ready to paste the last copied content).
+Without a clipboard manager, sometimes a program close and what was copied to clipboard gets lost. fzfclipboard manager prevents that from happening, keeping the clipboard always ready to paste the last copied content).